fr en es pt

 Contact the author rss astronoo

-In addition to Castor and Pollux, the constellation Gemini also contains many other interesting stars.
+In addition to Castor and Pollux, the constellation of Gemini also contains many other interesting stars.
 One of these stars is Alhena, which means "the mark" in Arabic.
 Alhena is a blue and white star located about 105 light-years from Earth.

 1997 © Astronoo.com − Astronomy, Astrophysics, Evolution and Ecology.